-Current Projects: Upgrade the Guide, Butterfly Monitoring, and Chimney Swift Monitoring
+Current Projects: Upgrade the Guide, Butterfly Monitoring, Chimney Swift Monitoring, and Osprey Monitoring

 Nature London (McIlwraith Field Naturalists) is dedicated to the preservation and enjoyment of nature.
 The organization works to protect threatened natural areas and takes action on other issues affecting the local environment.
 An introduction to the club, Why Join is on our YouTube channel.
 Join Us to start enjoying Nature London’s many membership benefits, including The Cardinal, meetings, field trips, and Cedarcroft.
 See also Selected Highlights from Our History.